Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 involved in the direction of the _Bioconductor_ project since inception and contributes and maintains a large number of annotation packages.

-During the October 2015 release we were short-handed after loosing staff to the Buffalo move.
+During the October 2015 release we were short-handed after losing staff to the Buffalo move.
 Jim stepped in and took responsibility for building all internal _Bioconductor_ annotation packages.
-Jim's comprehensive understanding of the annotation world is evident in his numerous posts on the [suport site](https://support.bioconductor.org/).
+Jim's comprehensive understanding of the annotation world is evident in his numerous posts on the [support site](https://support.bioconductor.org/).
 In this section we've teamed up (90% Jim, 10% Val) to give an overview of key packages and how they can be used to answer some common analysis questions.